 Around 1958, Philip’s family moved to a slightly larger apartment right at the border separating East and West Jerusalem, very close to the Mandelbaum Gate (the checkpoint between the Jordan- and Israel-controlled parts of the city).

-Philip remembers his father’s habit of walking five miles to Bethlehem on the first day of the year.
+Philip remembers his father’s habit of walking five miles to Bethlehem on the day preceding Orthodox Christmas.
 Occasionally Philip and his friends accompanied him.
 Other memories are less benign and revolve around the catastrophe of 1948.
 Protests against the Baghdad Pact in the mid-1950s drew large numbers of protesters to the streets, where they were met violently by the army and the police.
 He recalls occasional armed skirmishes between the Jordanians and Israelis across the nearby border.
 When there were curfews and school was canceled for day students, Philip would jump over the fence and join the boarding students for scaled-down school classes and other activities led by teachers who were also boarders at the school.

 The neighborhood’s war-damaged buildings were an ever-present reminder of the violent events that had ripped the country apart.
 The UN had an office right across the street from Philip’s apartment building, and he recalls seeing there blindfolded Palestinians, Jordanians, and Israelis slated for released in exchange deals.
 Recalling these scenes 60 years later, he muses about how similar to one another they all looked.